YorkDevelopers/venimus/README.md

 ---

+## APIs For Group Administrators

+The following APIs can be called by group administrators once they have authenticated.

+### POST /api/Groups/{GroupSlug}/events

+Schedules a new event for a group.
+The following needs to be provided.

+* __Slug__ - The unique external ID for the event. _For example Nov2019_

+* __Title__ - The title of the event.

+* __Description__ - The full description of the event in markdown format.

+* __Location__ - Where will the event be held?

+* __StartTime__  - When will the event start?

+* __EndTime__ - When will the event end?

+#### Business Rules

+* If the event is successfully created then a URL to the event will be returned.

+* If the group does not exist then 404 will be returned.
+(NEEDS TEST)

+* If the user is not an administrator for the group then Forbidden will be returned.

+* The slug is required,  cannot contain spaces, must be unique for the group and no more than 100 characters.
+(NEEDS TEST)

+* The start time must be in the future.
+(NEEDS TEST)

+* The end time must be after the start time (NEEDS TEST)

+---

 ## APIs For Logged In Users

 The following APIs can be called by normal users once they have authenticated.